By- Laws for Washington School Public Relations Association

 ARTICLE VIII: OFFICERS

-The chapter president, president-elect, vice president for finance, vice president for marketing/communications, and vice president for Eastern Washington shall be members of the National School Public Relations Association (NSPRA).
-All other members are encouraged to be members of the National Association.
+The chapter president-elect, vice president for finance, and one other officer shall be members of the National School Public Relations Association (NSPRA).
+All other officers are encouraged to be members of the National Association.

 Officers and their duties shall be: